Arceveti/SM64-v2/README.md

 - Show an "A" when Mario is able to talk to a sign or NPC (Arceveti) *
 - Collecting a 1-Up Mushroom will fully heal Mario *
 - The speed of a platform on a track can be controlled by standing near the front or back of it (Arceveti) *
-- New HUD with leadding zeroes, & Red Coin & Secrets counters (Arceveti) *
+- New HUD arrangement with Red Coin & Secrets counters (Arceveti) *
+- Leading zeroes on HUD counters like in modern Mario games (Arceveti) *

 **Collision/Movement:**
 - Don't fall after a star grab if the floor is too far below Mario (Arceveti) *
-- Press A when jumping on an enemy to jump higher (Arceveti) *
+- Hold A when bouncing on an enemy to jump higher (Arceveti) *
-- Press Z while twirling to descend faster (Arceveti) *
+- Hold Z while twirling to descend faster (Arceveti) *
 - Check past null floors for a safe floor on the other side, preventing most cases of invisible walls caused by small gaps in level geometry (Arceveti) *
-- General movement improvements, including turn circle fix, midair turn, better ceiling handling, less softlocks, etc. (Arceveti) *
+- General movement improvements, including turn circle fix, midair turn, better ceiling collision handling, less softlocks, etc. (Arceveti) *
+- Water steps are split into quarter steps just like ground and air steps (Arceveti) *
 - Unique wall slide which takes horizontal momentum into account (Arceveti) *
-- Ground pound dive similar to SMO, and can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *
+- Ground pound dive similar to SMO, but can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *
 - Ground pound jump similar to SMO *
 - Underwater Ground pound similar to SMO *
-- Coyote time, allowing Mario to walk over small gaps [or make a jump for a few frames after walking off a ledge](https://developer.amazon.com/blogs/appstore/post/9d2094ed-53cb-4a3a-a5cf-c7f34bca6cd3/coding-imprecise-controls-to-make-them-feel-more-precise), while also preventing most cases of ledge jittering (Arceveti) *
+- Coyote time, allowing Mario to walk over small gaps [or make a jump for a few frames late after walking off a ledge](https://developer.amazon.com/blogs/appstore/post/9d2094ed-53cb-4a3a-a5cf-c7f34bca6cd3/coding-imprecise-controls-to-make-them-feel-more-precise), while also preventing most cases of ledge jittering (Arceveti) *

 **Misc:**
 - Vertical quicksand support (Wiseguy) *